NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Photometry of the central region of NGC 3521

-The X-ray Eddington ratio for NGC 3521 was defined by \cite{Zhang2009} as $L_{0.3-8}/L_{Edd}$ = $2.2\times10^{-7}$.
-Given this value, $log(M_{SMBH}/M_{\odot }) = 6.86 \pm 0.58$ \citep{Davis2014}, and the LINER activity type \citep{Das2003, Pastoven2024}, we did not use Chandra data developing SED model.
-Instead, we analyzed its nuclear emission considering the photometric data obtained from the open archives of the Zwicky Transient Facility (ZTF) \citep{Masci2019ZTF} in three optical filters (\textit{g, r, i}) and the NEOWISE data \citep{Mainzer2014NEOWISE} in two infrared channels (W1, W2), covering the periods 2018--2025 for ZTF and 2014--2024 for WISE.
+We analyzed active processes in the central region of NGC 3521, considering the photometric data obtained from the open archives of the Zwicky Transient Facility (ZTF) \citep{Masci2019ZTF} in three optical filters (g, r, i) and the NEOWISE data \citep{Mainzer2014NEOWISE} in two infrared channels (W1, W2).
+These data cover the periods 2018--2025 for ZTF and 2014--2024 for WISE.